-If you are using Azure AD, you can join Azure AD as part of the Windows 10 version 1703 OOBE, it’s easy to do, just provide your AzureAD credentials…
+If you are using Azure AD, you can join Azure AD as part of the Windows 10 OOBE (from version 1703 and later), it’s easy to do, just provide your AzureAD credentials…

 Alternatively you can join AzureAD using All Settings, Accounts, Access work or school, click on Connect and enter your AzureAD username, then click on Join this device to Azure Active Directory and continue through the wizard.

-Note: if this option is missing verify you are on Windows 10 v1703 and that your DNS is working correctly.
+Note: if this option is missing verify you are on Windows 10 version 1703 or later and that your DNS is working correctly.

 You can verify that your device has successfully joined AzureAD via a PowerShell command: